 “Plans are worthless, but planning is everything.”

-For more information the elements of a business continuity plan, business continuity planning and other hot topics in BC and IT/disaster recovery, check out these recent posts from MHA Consulting and BCMMETRICS:
+For more information the elements of a business continuity plan and other hot topics in BC and IT/disaster recovery, check out these recent posts from MHA Consulting and BCMMETRICS:

 - Start Here: The Business Continuity Management Guide for Beginners